StuyPulse/team694.github.io/about/ec/index.md

 The Director of Animation is responsible for coordinating the team's animation efforts, including, but not limited to, participation in the annual FIRST animation competition and off-season competitions, and creating promotional animations.
 </div>

-### Webmasters <small>{{ page.positions.webmasters.name }}</small>
+### Webmaster <small>{{ page.positions.webmaster.name }}</small>
 <div markdown="1" class="ec-description">
 {% if page.positions.webmaster.photo %} <img src="{{ page.positions.webmaster.photo }}" class="ec-photo" alt="Webmaster"> {% endif %}
-The job of the two Webmasters is to maintain the team website and any other websites created by the team.
-The Webmasters are to update the website with the most recent progress of the team and to upload any relevant pictures.
-They must also use the website to keep the team and any visitors to the website informed and interested.
+The job of the Webmaster is to maintain the team website and any other websites created by the team.
+The Webmaster are to update the website with the most recent progress of the team and to upload any relevant pictures.
+He must also use the website to keep the team and any visitors to the website informed and interested.
 </div>